Skip to Content (Press Enter) Skip to Footer (Press Enter)

 If you or your loved one served as a veteran, you're probably entitled to certain funeral benefits.
 The federal government offers these benefits to veterans and their families as a gesture of gratitude for their service to the nation, aiming to alleviate the financial burden of funeral expenses.
 However, many U.S. Department of Veterans Affairs (VA) benefits are not automatic — you must apply for them.

-Understanding these benefits is important because it can save money when planning funeral arrangements for a veteran or qualifying family member.
+Understanding these benefits is important because it can save money when funeral planning for a veteran or qualifying family member.
 You should also receive the proper military awards and recognition as a former member, spouse, child, or dependent.

 This guide highlights the most recent VA burial and other benefits.
 A reputable funeral home or cremation provider can help you obtain these benefits, arrange for grave markers and honor guards, and facilitate transportation and burial in a national veterans cemetery.